 Long non-coding RNAs (lncRNAs) are nucleic acids now recognised as fundamental regulators of transcription and translation, acting as signal, decoy, scaffold, guide, or enhancer of these critical cellular functions.
-SINEUPs® are part of this family of regulatory lncRNAs, and they act to specifically increase translation of the target mRNAs they bind to.
-An intense focus on elucidating the molecular mechanisms that underlie their activity is revealing the potential for harnessing their power for medicine, biomanufacturing or research.
+SINEUPs are derived from this family of regulatory RNAs, and they act to specifically increase translation of the target mRNAs they bind to.
+The power of this versatile technology platform can be harnessed across a wide range of disease and indications in medicine, as well as for biomanufacturing and research applications.

 A functional SINEUP® is modular and comprises two essential domains: an mRNA binding domain, providing recognition, and an effector domain, responsible for recruiting the translation machinery.
 The specificity towards a target protein is engineered and tightly controlled by designing a bespoke mRNA-binding domain.
 The effector domain imparts the translation-enhancing function by directly and efficiently recruiting ribosomes to the mRNA initiation complex.
 The resulting modular SINEUP therefore accelerates the rate of translation of a chosen mRNA, boosting endogenous protein expression of the protein it encodes in a very specific manner.

 SINEUP specificity enables exquisite precision in targeting the expression of a single protein whilst maintaining the ratio of isoforms.
 The antisense-sense pairing of the SINEUP binding domain to its target mRNA provides a key safety feature by enabling high specificity and avoiding off-target effects.
 Furthermore, by acting on translation and not at the genomic or transcriptional level, SINEUPs do not introduce change in the DNA or alter the nature or balance of cellular RNAs.